What is Optical Character Recognition (OCR) software?

 The process by which OCR software extracts data from text and converts it into editable files begins once the file is uploaded, with the software working to improve its overall quality – files are typically skewed or contain “noise”, such as a varying brightness.
 This step in the process is vital as blurry or skewed images are difficult to interpret.

 The software then removes any lines, which helps to ensure characters are recognised accurately, before analysing the structure of the image.
-This includes detecting text positions, white space, and prioritising important text areas or sections.
+This includes detecting text positions, white space, and prioritizing important text areas or sections.

 The character recognition stage begins by identifying individual words and entire lines of data.
 In doing so, the software prepares for the analysis and correction of errors.
 There are typically errors in each file caused by broken or blurred characters.
 The OCR software addresses this by breaking down and resolving any errors, allowing it to accurately interpret the relevant characters.